theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 This subsection is activated after a connection to the storage account was successfully established.<br>

 **Container** <br>
-When authenticating via Azure Active Directory, a Blob container needs to be entered in this field.

-{: .box-note }
+With Access Key authentication, choose a Blob container from the drop down menu.
-**Note:** With Azure Active Directory authentication, the drop down menu is not supported.
-Enter the name of the Blob container manually.
+With Azure Active Directory authentication, enter the name of the Blob container manually.

 **Test connection** <br>
-Button to check if the storage container can be accessed. <br>
+Click **[Test Connection]** to check if the storage container can be accessed. <br>
 If the connection is successful, a "Connection to container <*name of container*> successful" info window opens. <br>

 ![azure_blob_test-connection](/img/content/xu-azure-blob-con-09.png){:class="img-responsive"}